WarmUpTill/SceneSwitcher/CI/release/README.txt

  * libXtst
  * libcurl

+If you are using snap you can install the following package for an OBS installation which comes bundled with the plugin: sudo snap install obs-studio

+The plugin is also available via the Flatpak package manager for users who installed OBS via Flatpak: flatpak install com.obsproject.Studio.Plugin.SceneSwitcher

+If you have installed OBS via other means, it is most likely necessary to install the plugin manually.
-Copy the advanced-scene-switcher.so file and into the OBS Studio plugin folder.
+To do so copy the advanced-scene-switcher.so file and into the OBS Studio plugin folder.
 The location of this folder can vary, so you might have to look around a bit.

 Examples are ...